zammad/zammad-user-documentation/basics/zammad-glossary.rst

    .. hint:: **🤓 Self Hosted users**

-      Hooking up Grafana to Elasticsearch is an possibility you can do on your own as well.
+      Hooking up Grafana to Elasticsearch is a possibility you can do on your own as well.

    Learn more on how to add Grafana dashboards for Zammad